 37. He is responsible for the electric guitar solo in the theme song from the album "Brother Where You Bound", by "Supertramp".

 38. David also served as guitarist on Bryan Ferry's "Boys and Girls" album.

 39. He sang the song "Lie for a Lie" from Nick Mason's "Profiles" album.

 40. Gilmour participated in Pete Townshend's fourth album "White City: A Novel" and played guitar on his live album: "Deep End Live".

 41. Gilmour played in the song "Understanding Women" from Elton John's "The One" album.

-42. He played guitar solo in a number of songs from Ringo Starrr's album "Ringo Rama".
+42. He played guitar solo in several songs from Ringo Starrr's album "Ringo Rama".

 43. Gilmour is an experienced pilot and also a collector of aircraft parts.

 44. He founded the "Intrepid Aviation Museum", but sold it due to the much preoccupation that management charged him, with it becoming a business rather than a hobby.